 Finally, let us look at a sentence where the words/phrases are not equal, to provide a clearer idea of what to avoid.

 Example 1: My sister is not only gracious but also a lawyer.

 In the example above, the adjective gracious is paired with the noun lawyer.
 Since the two parts of speech are not equivalent, the sentence needs revision.
 To fix this example, the writer could replace lawyer with another adjective that describes his/her sister.Parallelism, (placing items with the same function in the same grammatical form), is an important consideration when using correlative conjunctions.
-If you would like to read more about parallelism or simply brush up on the technique, please visit the Academic Center’s parallelism handout available online at http://www.uhv.edu/ac/grammar/parallelism.asp.
+If you would like to read more about parallelism or simply brush up on the technique, please visit the Student Success Center’s parallelism handout available online at http://www.uhv.edu/ac/grammar/parallelism.asp.

 |Recommended Grammar Website of the Week

 In addition to our website, this week we recommend EnglishChick’s grammar lessons page.
 The English Chick, an American technical writer, provides free grammar lessons about punctuation, confused words/common mistakes, spelling, and remedial grammar.
 Visit EnglishChick’s grammar webpage at http://www.englishchick.com/grammar/.

 |Test Your Knowledge

 Fill in the blanks in the following examples with the appropriate correlative conjunction pairs.
 In some examples, more than one correlative conjunction may be appropriate.